alexeicolin/diskspinner/README.md

 Usage
 -----

-Install the systemd service (optionally edit the interval in the file):
+Optionally, edit diskspinner@.service to select the interval and filename.

-    sudo cp diskspinner@.service /etc/systemd/system/
+Build and install the binary and the systemd service:

+    make
+    sudo make install
     sudo systemctl daemon-reload

-Then to start the service at boot for each disk mounted at /mnt/xxx:
+Then to start the service for each disk mounted at /mnt/xxx:

     sudo systemctl start diskspinner@xxx

+To autostart at boot:

     sudo systemctl enable diskspinner@xxx

+To uninstall:

+    sudo systemctl stop diskspinner@xxx
+    sudo systemctl disable diskspinner@xxx
+    sudo make uninstall